Klamath FPA / Oregon Department of Forestry 40S-7E-10

 August 22, 1940: "State Forester Nelson Rogers sent extra radios and foremen here to help coordinate the fire fight, forest protective officials said.
 Radio communication was maintained with the state offices where Sam Rose, former lookout on Chase mountain west of here, is now dispatcher."
 (The Evening Herald)

-1940: The lookout was staffed for 180 days and reported to the Clover Station.
-Communications were by both radio and telephone.
+1940: The lookout staffed for 180 days and reported to the Clover Station.
+Communications by both radio and telephone.

 June 8, 1943: " Thelma Duke, first woman lookout to be stationed in this area, last week took her post on Chase Mountain in the Greensprings area."
 (Herald and News)